praj-bellakka/tp/docs/UserGuide.md

 ## Quick Start

 Here are some steps you can take to quickly get started with using FitNUS.
-1. Ensure that you have Java 11 installed in your computer.
+1. Ensure that you have Java 11 installed on your computer.
 2. Download the latest version of `fitnus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.1).
 3. Copy the file into the folder you want to use as the home folder for FitNUS.
 4. Open your terminal, type the following command and then press Enter to run the